hortonworks-spark/shc/README.md

 When the spark worker nodes are co-located with hbase region servers, data locality is achieved by identifying the region server location, and co-locate the executor with the region server.
 Each executor will only perform Scan/BulkGet on the part of the data that co-locates on the same host.

 ## Predicate pushdown
-The lib use existing standard HBase filter provided by HBase and does not operate on the coprocessor.
+The library uses existing standard HBase filter provided by HBase and does not operate on the coprocessor.

 ## Partition Pruning
 By extracting the row key from the predicates, we split the scan/BulkGet into multiple non-overlapping regions, only the region servers that have the requested data will perform scan/BulkGet.
 Currently, the partition pruning is performed on the first dimension of the row keys.